ManageIQ/manageiq-documentation/_includes/configuration.md

 13. Choose **Connect to an external messaging system** to connect to the external kafka broker located on the appliance with the external database

+    **Note:** You can only have one kafka broker per region

 14. Enter the necessary **Message Client Parameters** such as the hostname/IP and username/password

-14. Confirm the configuration if prompted.
+15. Confirm the configuration if prompted.